St. Bonaventure University: Popular folklore

-Thomas Merton, the religious writer, taught English at St. Bonaventure for a year just at the start of World War II, living on campus on the second floor of Devereux Hall.
-It was at this school that Merton finally gave into his vocation and decided to join the Trappists.
-He entered the monastery in Kentucky in 1941.
+Thomas Merton, the Catholic monk and writer, taught English at St. Bonaventure for a year just at the start of World War II, living on campus on the second floor of Devereux Hall.
+During this time, he decided to join the Trappists, and later entered the monastery in Kentucky in 1941.
 A heart-shaped clearing on a mountain in view of campus is linked to Merton in campus myth.
 Some students call it "Merton's Heart" and claim that Merton visited the place often and that the trees fell when he died.
 In reality, the hillside had been cleared for oil drilling in the 1920s and trees have since regrown, leaving the bald patch.

 Athletics

 St. Bonaventure is an NCAA Division I member of the Atlantic 10 Conference and offers 19 varsity athletic programs.
 The school's programs are known as the Bonnies.
 The men's team has reached the NCAA men's basketball tournament a total of 8 times, most recently in the 2020–2021 season.